I3EM/QEM2022-Advanced-Scripting-Practical/src/1-extracting-pseudospectrum/recap.md

 {{#include ../dmscripts/mystery_appl1c.s}}
 ```

-Were `with_polynomial` is the input image.
+Where `with_polynomial` is the input image.
 We see that there is a
 parameter `s` that comes into play.
 In order to revert the function,
 we will need to retrieve its value.
 If we look at its definition: